Photo credit: Anja Wettergren

 Each year, the WFTDA can take up to roughly one-third of revenues as a dividend, which means WFTDI money is going into Education and online learning, Membership programs and scholarships, Anti-Racism initiatives like the ART Project, and, historically, the production of WFTDA Playoffs and Championships events.
 In 2019, we put funds towards establishing two new programs: WFTDI Canada, and Quad Media.

-Why do I need to purchase NOW?
+When do I need to purchase coverage?

 What happens if I can’t (or don’t want to) purchase now?